 The Project lies within Section 8, Township 1 North, Range 1 West of the Gila and Salt River Baseline and Meridian.
-The Site is comprised of gentle topography sloping east to west to the Bullard Wash, and is currently being used for agricultural purposes.
+The Site is comprised of gentle topography sloping northeast to southwest towards the Bullard Wash, and is currently lying fallow.